aqaPayam/NakhBot/docs/domain/04-relationships.md

 * PendingNakh does not create a Match.
 * PendingNakh does not appear in Liked By.
 * PendingNakh consumes the target profile.
+* PendingNakh starts the sender’s single allowed Nakh flow for that receiver.
+* A sender/receiver pair can have only one Nakh flow ever across PendingNakh and Nakh.
+* Terminal PendingNakh statuses do not allow a new Nakh flow for the same sender/receiver pair.

 ### PendingNakh and PendingPayment